JohnDeeBDD/mork/README.md

 # magellan
 This is a WordPress website.
+The only issue is the "marinate" theme isn't a child.
+Deactivate automatic uploads to use.

 Directions:
 Setup a blank WordPress site at the domain mini-ipo.com